jjthomas/rule_engine/README.md

-## Pandas Interesting Subgroups
+## Fast Data Explanation
-This library tries to find interesting subgroups in your tabular Pandas data.
+This library tries to explain trends in your tabular data.
 Provided a metric column of interest (e.g. a 0/1 class label, a numerical metric like latency, etc.), it prints any values of other columns and pairs of these values that are associated with unusual average values of the metric.